What is Data Warehouse?

 This technology does the most critical part of any organization which is data crunching and ability to generate insights by analysis.
 Therefore, generating meaningful information from raw data is what can be achieved by making use of this technology.
 You can also look for transforming your way into big data ecosystem and later data science if you are familiar with the base of it.

 This has been a guide to What is Data warehouse.
-Here we discussed the Advantages, Required Skills and Career growth of Data warehouse.
+Here we discussed the working, advantages, required skills along with career growth in data warehouse.
 You can also go through our other suggested articles to learn more –